 Penile cancer is not infectious.
 Men who have penile cancer cannot catch cancer from, or transmit the disease to, his sexual partners.

-Poor genital hygiene may partially contribute to the development of penile cancer, especially among uncircumcised men.
+Poor genital hygiene may cause penile cancer, especially among uncircumcised men.
 Physicians recommend that uncircumcised men retract the foreskin to clean the entire penis, taking special care to remove smegma and other secretions on a regular basis.